-Site 1 Tin Dog Creek In the late 1800's as miners were heading to the Yilgarn Goldfields, this creek was used as a resting place for the men and their horses.
-They called their tinned beef 'tinned dog', presumably because of the taste, and many years later these cans can still be seen scattered in the bush as you walk along the trails.
-There are two circular walking trails, one 3.3kms and the other 1.8kms in length which can be accessed from the information bay parking area opposite Rusty, the tin dog.
-Look for western grey kangaroos, goannas, red-tailed cockatoos and echidnas as you walk.
-In 2003 the students of Dowerin District High School were looking for a project for the town and came up with the idea of Rusty, the tin dog.
-They received a grant to enable them to use the services of a sculptor to help them.
-Rusty now stands on Goomalling Road with his paw lifted showing the way to the information area and Dowerin's main street.

-Site 2 Minnivale This tiny town occupies an area formerly known as 36 Mile Post on the Rabbit Proof Fence where a railway siding was built in 1911 on the railway line heading east to Bencubbin supporting the early settlers of the district with supplies and transport.
-Driving through the town of Minnivale today you will see the brick store built in 1921 still displaying advertisements of long ago, the remains of the farmer's co-op and post office minus a section of veranda built in 1919.
-This building was the hub of the town in its early days with most people getting their supplies through mail order catalogues and the co-op supplying fresh groceries.
-The Methodist Church was built by brick in 1925 and is now a tribute to the pioneers of the district.
-A concrete floor is all that remains of the garage business.
-A bakery oven and few remaining houses are still there today.
-A modern wheat silo and facilities were constructed in 1963 to replace the original facility that had been built in time for the 1933-34 harvest.
-It is no longer used to store wheat and soon Minnivale will become home to the Wheatbelt Rail Heritage Project where firstly the S Class "Greenmount" locomotive will be relocated, complete with passenger carriages, a dining carriage, guard vans and other items of rolling stock.
-These will form part of a permanent fully interpretative static display "The Wheatbelt Rail Heritage Museum" - annexe to the Bassendean Rail Heritage Museum.
-Visitors to Minnivale will find a camping/rest area with toilets, showers, water and a dump point.
+Tin Dog Creek Site 1 - Redding Road, Dowerin In the late 1800's as miners were heading to the Yilgarn Goldfields, this creek was used as a resting place for the men and their horses.
+They called their tinned beef "tinned dog", presumably because of the taste and many years later these cans can still be seen scattered in the bush as you walk along the trails.
+There are two circular walking trails, one 3.3km and the other 1.8kms in length.
+They can be accessed from the information bay parking are opposite Rusty the Tin Dog.
+Look for western grey kangaroos, goannas, red tailed cockatoos and echidnas as you walk.
+In 2003 the students of Dowerin District High School were looking for a project for the town and came up with the idea of Rusty the Tin Dog.
+They received a grant to enable them to utilise the services of a sculptor to assist them.
+Rusty was born in August 2004 and now stands proudly at the town entrance with his paw lifted showing the way to Dowerin's main street.
+Dowerin hosts a variety of shopping and services, including a butcher, general store, service station, tyre shop and bakery.
+Stewart Street is the starting point at the Visitors Centre for Rusty's Ramble - an easy walk around the town visiting many significant historical buildings, allowing time for reflection and refreshments along the way.
+"Rusty" proudly welcomes over 20,000 people annually for "Dowerin Machinery Field Days", held on the last Wednesday and Thursday in August - on the vast area on Memorial Avenue which includes sports grounds and indoor facilities as well as a purpose-built equestrian centre.
+Minnivale Site 2 - Hewitt Street, Minnivale This tiny town occupies an area formerly known as 36 Mile Post on the Rabbit Proof Fence where a railway siding was built in 1911 on the railway line heading east to Bencubbin supporting the early settlers of the district with supplies and transport.
+Driving through what is now a village, you will see the brick store building in 1921 still displaying advertisements of long ago, next to the remains of the farmer's co-op and post office.
+This building was the hub of the town with most people getting their supplies through mail order catalogues and the co-op supplying fresh groceries.
+The Methodist Church was built in 1925 and is now a tribute to the pioneers of the district.
+The last of a dynasty of Wheatbelt bakery ovens and remains of the bakery are being restored, offering a realistic glimpse into days past.
+The Minnivale wheat silo constructed in 1963 replaced an original facility built in time for the 1933-34 harvest.
+The Wheatbelt Heritage Rail Discovery Centre (an annexe to the Bassendean Rail Heritage Museum) is now housed in the disused silo.
+Tactile and functioning equipment, including the S Class "Greenmount" Locomotive and passenger carriages, are part of the display.
+Minnivale boasts a dazzling and varied array of wildflowers from June to November, together with a wide horizon of brilliant skies and stars, which can be appreciated for free from the Minnivale Campgrounds with toilets, showers, water and a dump point.